Using the Mako Server

 acmedns=require"acme/dns"

 Module acme/dns extends module acme/bot and implements the dns-01 challenge option.
-This module can either be used in automatic mode together with a DNS service, or the module can operate in manual DNS mode in which the server maintainer must manually set a DNS TXT record when the renewal process is initiated.
+This module can be used in automatic mode together with a DNS service, or in manual DNS mode where the server maintainer must manually set a DNS TXT record when the renewal process starts.

-When using the automatic mode, the only function your program must call is acmedns.auto(), which should typically be called at system startup.
-The function may also be optionally called by an LSP page when a user initially configures the system by providing his/her email address and accepting the Let's Encrypt terms.
+When using automatic mode, the only function your program must call is acmedns.auto(), which should typically be called at system startup.
+The function may also be called by an LSP page when a user initially configures the system by providing an email address and accepting the Let's Encrypt terms.

-Note: - the functions acmedns.auto() or acmedns.manual() are automatically called by Mako Server's .config script if the Let's encrypt configuration options are set in mako.conf.
-Calling these functions when the acme options are set re-programs module acmedns and acmebot with new settings and the previous settings are discarded.
+Note: the functions acmedns.auto() or acmedns.manual() are automatically called by Mako Server's .config script if the Let's Encrypt configuration options are set in mako.conf.

 The module returns a table with functions, where the following functions may be used by your programs: